sambranaivan/CardScriptsWiki/Counters.md

 Sets the limit (int count) of how many counter of a type (int countertype) can be held by a card (Card c).

 ## List of counters
-As of 21 - Jun - 2022, the following counters are in use in Edopro:
+As of 21-Jun-2022, the following counters are in use in Edopro:

 ### Counters for official cards: